-Public transportation is essential to the future economic prosperity of our region, but after decades of underinvestment, substantial funding is needed just to reach a good state of repair, and even more funding will be needed to modernize the system to world-class standards.
+Public transportation is essential to the future economic prosperity of our region.
+But after decades of underinvestment, substantial funding is needed just to reach a good state of repair, and even more funding will be needed to modernize the system to world-class standards.
 Federal funding for public transit remains of vital importance.
-Neither MAP-21 nor FAST made reforms to level the playing field between transit and highway for large expansion projects.
-For transit, the New Starts program requires a substantial local match, and engineering work cannot begin without a Full Funding Grant Agreement.
+Neither the Moving Ahead for Progress in the 21st Century Act (MAP-21) nor the FAST Act made reforms to level the playing field between transit and highway for large expansion projects.
+For transit, the New Starts program requires a substantial local match and that significant engineering work be done prior to consideration for federal funding.
 In contrast, a large highway expansion project is subject to the lower, standard local match and has more flexibility in using federal funds for engineering work.
-Additionally, federal agencies should support transitoriented development through their transportation, housing, and economic development investments.
-Finally, CMAP recognizes the important role that intercity passenger rail plays in the regional transportation system, particularly its close connection with the provision of mass transit services and its ability to tightly knit together the economies of the Midwest.
+Additionally, federal agencies should support transit-oriented development through their transportation, housing, and economic development investments, Finally, CMAP recognizes the important role intercity passenger rail plays in the regional transportation system, particularly its close connection with the provision of mass transit services and its ability to tightly knit together Midwestern economies.